thuvh/monasca-api/docs/monasca-api-spec.md

 * offset (timestamp, optional)
 * limit (integer, optional)
 * merge_metrics (boolean, optional) - allow multiple metrics to be combined into a single list of measurements.
 * group_by (string, optional) - list of columns to group the metrics to be returned.
-For now, the only valid value is '*'.
+Use '*' for all columns.

 #### Request Body
 None.